Wednesday, July 31, 2024

 Where to Place Your Free Ads

 Make no mistake, posts on social media sites are ads.
-I use Twitter (X) every day for about 10 minutes -- more if I have a new book or am having a sale.
+I use BlueSky every day for about 10 minutes -- more if I have a new book or am having a sale.
 It's a quick way to use hashtags to target readers and reaches readers around the world.

 Post (or schedule posts) at different times of day.
 If you post at dinnertime where you live, it will be the middle of the night somewhere else.
-I sell books all over the world, and it's largely due to Twitter.
-I use hashtags such as #KindleUK or #KoboCanada.
+I sell books all over the world, and it's largely due to formerly posting on Twitter, which I no longer use.
+BlueSky's many millions of users are also around the globe.
+(See my post on transitioning from Twitter to BlueSky.)

 Instagram is easy to use and is very image-based.
 You load the image before you write any text.
 Because you aren't limited in length you can use more humor or post on a range of topics besides what you're selling.